Linus Rönnberg

-Linus Rönnberg (born 13 January 2003) is a Finnish professional footballer who plays as a winger for II liga club Zagłębie Sosnowiec.
+Linus Rönnberg (born 13 January 2003) is a Finnish professional footballer who plays as a winger for Danish 1st Division side Aarhus Fremad.

 Club career

 Rönnberg played in his native Finland for Inter Turku, Ilves, Turun Palloseura (TPS) and Järvenpään Palloseura (JäPS).
 He played mostly in the second-tiers Ykkönen and Ykkösliiga, third-tier Kakkonen and fourth-tier Kolmonen, and made four appearances for Ilves in Veikkausliiga in 2021.

 On 10 July 2024, Rönnberg moved to Poland and signed with II liga club Podbeskidzie Bielsko-Biała, starting from the 2024–25 season.
 He debuted with his new team in the league on 21 July 2024, in a 0–0 draw against Olimpia Elbląg, being named the Player of the Game per voting by the supporters.
 Rönnberg left Podbeskidzie at the end of the 2024–25 season after deciding not to extend his contract.

 On 15 July 2025, Rönnberg signed with Zagłębie Sosnowiec on a two-year deal.
+On 18 June 2026, after Zagłębie's relegation to the III liga, Rönnberg's contract was terminated.

+On 29 July 2026, Rönnberg signed with Danish 1st Division club Aarhus Fremad.